notduncansmith/factfold/README.md

 >
 > Kenneth E. Iverson, 1979

-Factfold is a library that makes it easier to write organized, predictable, parallelizable code.
-It is a Clojure reference implementation for a portable [self-interpreter](https://en.wikipedia.org/wiki/Meta-circular_evaluator) or [meta-circular evaluator](https://mitpress.mit.edu/sicp/full-text/book/book-Z-H-26.html#%25_sec_4.1) whose API encourages data-oriented program design.
+Factfold is a Clojure library that makes it easier to write organized, predictable, parallelizable code.
+It is a reference implementation of a portable API that encourages data-oriented program design by composing behaviors with structured [meta-circular evaluation](https://en.wikipedia.org/wiki/Meta-circular_evaluator).

 ## A brief note on data and behavior